ArdaOzcan/Boink/README.md

 ### Framework & Language
 - Boink is written with **.NET Core** and **C#**.
 This means Boink is cross-platform since .NET Core is also cross-platform.

-- Boink also contains little **Python 3** scripts for automation of small things while development, these python scripts are not included in released Boink binary.
+- Boink also contains little **Python 3** scripts for automation of small things while development, these python scripts are not included in Boink binaries.
 ## Contributing
 ---
 You can contribute by opening issues, participating to them or modifying the source code to improve Boink.